graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 _This feature requires PostGraphile v4.4.0 or higher._

+### Introduction

+Pass `--subscriptions` (or `subscriptions: true`) to PostGraphile and we'll enhance GraphiQL with subscription capabilities and give your PostGraphile server the power of websocket communications.
+This will enable the websocket endpoint.

+Additionally, you'll have to add the [`@graphile/pg-pubsub` plugin](https://www.npmjs.com/package/@graphile/pg-pubsub).
+It's intended that you use this plugin as a provider of realtime data to other plugins which can use it to add subscription fields to your API.
+For example, this plugin will add the `@pgSubscriptions` directive to easily define your own subscriptions using LISTEN/NOTIFY with makeExtendSchemaPlugin; and adds the --simple-subscriptions feature which, when enabled, adds a simple listen subscription field to your GraphQL API.
+See below how to enable the plugin for each approach

-Pass `--subscriptions` (or `subscriptions: true`) to PostGraphile and we'll enhance GraphiQL with subscription capabilities and give your PostGraphile server the power of websocket communications; but you'll notice that your schema still only has `query` and `mutation` types.
-To add subscriptions to your GraphQL schema you'll need a plugin to provide the relevant `subscription` fields - or you can write your own [with `makeExtendSchemaPlugin`](/postgraphile/make-extend-schema-plugin/).
+Finally, you'll notice that your schema still only has `query` and `mutation` types.
+To add subscriptions to your GraphQL schema you'll need a plugin to provide the relevant `subscription` fields (by extending the `Subscription` type)- or you can write your own [with `makeExtendSchemaPlugin`](/postgraphile/make-extend-schema-plugin/).

 The easiest way to get started is with Simple Subscriptions (see below) but